Southwest Zone

 Birds

-Great blue herons: These are partial migrant birds, meaning some populations chose to fly to breeding grounds as the weather changes in the fall and early winter months while others prefer to stay.
-The are highly adaptable hunters.
+Great Blue Herons: These are partial migrant birds, meaning some populations chose to fly to breeding grounds as the weather changes in the fall and early winter months while others prefer to stay.
+They are highly adaptable hunters.
 They can be found near bodies of water, in wetlands, marshes, urban settings with water sources, and occasionally they can be seen in agricultural fields, searching for amphibians, reptiles, small mammals, insects, and other birds.

 Watch for them in shallow freshwater marshes, toward the margins of the reeds and other tall vegetation.
-They are rarely seen out in the open.
+They are rarely seen out in the open and are less commonly observed this time of year.

-Lewis's woodpeckers: These are year-round residents of the Rogue Valley.
-Look for this Strategy Species in areas with abundant large snags and open canopy.
+Lewis's Woodpecker: These are year-round residents of the Rogue Valley.
+Look for this Species of Greatest Conservation Need in areas with abundant large snags and open canopy.
 Unlike other woodpeckers in North America, this species forages on aerial insects (flycatching), making short bouts of flight from elevated perches to catch prey.

 iNaturalist